m50d/m50d.github.com/_posts/2015-03-01-verified-timsort-sketch.md

 In a language with first-class support for type-level programming, a lot of these issues go away; I look forward to seeing an Idris implementation of provably-correct-TimSort, and would expect it to be of a similar length and performance to the Java/KeY implementation.

 What's the fair comparison?
-I picked Scala because it's a production-ready language usable today, even in situations where the JVM is a hard requirement -
+I picked Scala because it's a production-ready language usable today, even in situations where the JVM is a hard requirement - in 99% of the cases where you could use Java, you can use Scala, which is not (yet) something you can say for Idris.